ChrBlo/PetMazeMadness/README.md

 ## PET MAZE MADNESS
-A thrilling gyroscope-controlled maze game built with React Native and Expo.
+A thrilling maze game built with React Native and Expo.
 This project was created as a school assigment designed to encourage us students to explore React Native core components and Expo SDK components, and will not be developed any further.

 ## How to Play 🎮